Welcome

 “Karen is an excellent technical writer and has a great ability to take a high-level approach and translate it to tangible, detailed steps.
 Her work ethic and quick ability to understand and document requirements is fantastic.
 She also has a keen eye for the usability of the target system and a strong understanding of what the business needs.”

-Christopher Fay, SVP, State Street, New York City
+Christopher Fay, SVP Product, Wells Fargo, New York City

 “Karen is an excellent technical writer, with the process-oriented mind of a business analyst and the creative drive of a product designer.
 It was incredible how Karen took large and complex documents and converted them into lovely pieces that are easily searchable in a modern UI.